smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 ~~~
 {: .r}

 You only need to install a package once to download it into your machine's library.
-Once you have installed the package on your machine, you need to load the library in order to use the functions contained in the package.
+Once you have installed the package on your machine, you need to load the library into R in order to use the functions contained in the package.

 ~~~